amfry/real_world_microcontrollers/README.md

 # Real Wold Microcontrollers - Low Power Current Logger
 ###### This project was completed as part of Microcontrollers for the Real World at Olin College of Engineering, Fall 2020
 ## Description
-This board is being designed to assist the [ADE Air Partners](https://www.airpartners.org/) team in evaluating how [HEPA air purifiers](https://austinair.com/shop/healthmate/) are being used by residents in East Boston.
+This board was designed to assist the [ADE Air Partners](https://www.airpartners.org/) team in evaluating how [HEPA air purifiers](https://austinair.com/shop/healthmate/) are being used by residents in East Boston.
 The purifiers provided the most health benefits when used 24/7 at the highest setting.
 However, when deployed, purifiers are often turned to a lower setting or unplugged by users.
+To evalute user behavior, the board will log current continously over an extended duration.

-Each of the purifier's 4 modes have distinct current requirements which means a current logger can provided valuable data about purifier usage.
-Making the logger battery operated allows data to be logged discretely and making it low power means that data can be collected over an extended period of time.
-A more complete understanding of purifier usage can be extrapolated from data collected over longer periods of time
+The purifier has 4 modes have distinct current requirements, making a current logger a simple way to gain valuable data about purifier usage.
+The logger was designed to be battery operated to allow data to be logged discretely.  making it low power means that data can be collected over an extended period of time.
 ### Requirments
 The low power currentl logger was designed to met the following technical requirments:
 - run off of battery power for a minimum of 4 weeks.